STUDIO

 TBA21–Academy is TBA21 Thyssen-Bornemisza Art Contemporary’s research center fostering a deeper relationship with the Ocean and other bodies of water through the lens of art to inspire care and action.
 Established in 2011, the Academy has since worked as an incubator for collaborative inquiry, artistic production, and environmental advocacy, catalyzing new forms of knowledge emerging from the exchanges between art, science, policy, and conservation.
 In 2019, TBA21–Academy opened Ocean Space in Venice, a planetary center that hosts exhibitions and public activities that accelerate critical ocean literacy through the arts.
 Building on TBA21–Academy’s expansive work, this embassy for the Ocean fosters wonder, engagement and collective action on the most pressing issues facing the Ocean today.

-Students accepted into the Snøhetta Studio at Venice Studio may be considered for available internship or job opportunities at Snøhetta.
-Selection of candidates is at the sole discretion of the studio director and Snøhetta.
+Young designers and students accepted to join Snøhetta at Venice Studio may be considered for available internship or job opportunities at Snøhetta.
+Selection of candidates is at the sole discretion of the team leaders and Snøhetta.
 Places are not guaranteed.